Supporting Universal Design and Accessibility

 Addressing issues that Ally identifies will improve a course's accessibility, but there are other accessibility aspects it cannot address.
 These include:

 • Video captions.
 Ally can identify the lack of captions in some types of videos, but it does not provide a means to create captions.
-NMU is working on an additional project to address captioning needs.
+NMU has adopted Panopto as our video platform.
+Here you can upload and link videos.
+Captioning is done by default at the machine level and are easily edited in Panopto.
+Human level captioning can also be ordered for a cost.

 • Complementary tools that integrate into EduCat.
 Ally is limited to analyzing content that is posted within EduCat itself.
 The borders between EduCat and other complementary tools are not always apparent, but Ally can't cross them.
 These tools include VoiceThread, publisher sites, Google Workspace, and Course Reading Lists.
 Ally's development roadmap includes expanding reach to some complementary tools in the future.